SSIEK-unimelb/comp30019-proj/README.md

 Who is responsible for each task?
 How will you ensure that everyone contributes equally?
 - Every member of the group needs to recruit AT LEAST 2 people for an in-person cooperative evaluation (we need at least 5 participants)
 - The online survey will be created by Zach and reviewed by all members before going live
+- Frequent meetings through Discord where everyone shares and discusses their evaluation work to ensure equal contribution

 ## Evaluation Report